jripke74/fs-storytelling-app/README.md

 Also, set the storyContainer's border color to the borderColor property of the selected genre.

 Test this by calling the displayStory function with the scary genre.
 The border color should be #ee4b2b and the story should be "In the dark woods, a group of friends stumbled upon an old, abandoned cabin.
 They enter the cabin and awaken something malevolent that had been dormant for centuries.".

+Step 15
+Now that the displayStory function is working correctly, it is time to add the functionality to the buttons.

+Before that, remove the displayStory("scary") function call.

+Step 16
+Modify the scaryStoryBtn event listener to call the displayStory function with the argument "scary".
+Also, add a click event listener to the funnyStoryBtn, and adventureStoryBtn buttons that call the displayStory function with the arguments "funny" and "adventure" respectively.

+With this, you have successfully completed the workshop.